lvmarlowe/Inkstride/README.md

 | Service | Progress calculations, milestone engine, validation |
 | Data | Room entities, DAOs, repositories |
 | Integration | Health Connect, WorkManager |

 ---

+## Privacy

+All data is stored locally on the device.
+Inkstride does not collect, transmit, or share any user data.

+---